Djokovic suffers 'weird' loss to qualifier at Indian Wells

 “We wondered post surgery what it was going to look like, how his elbow was going to react to the strain and stress, but it was his heart and head that didn’t react the right way in this match.
 That is as head scratching as anything you’ll see.”

-“I was grateful to be out on the court after surgery that quickly but at the same time just didn’t feel good at all.
-Nerves were there.
-I made so many unforced errors.”
+Holder Roger Federer avoided the same fate as Djokovic, though the Swiss top seed was pushed by left-handed Argentine Federico Delbonis in a match that was completed on Sunday after being halted by rain at 2-2 in the second set the previous day.

-Daniel had won two rounds of qualifying and then held off fellow qualifier Cameron Norris to book a first meeting with Djokovic.
+The top seed fended off a set point in the tiebreak to beat Delbonis 6-3 7-6(6).

-Holder Roger Federer avoided the same fate as Djokovic, though the Swiss top seed was pushed by left-handed Argentine Federico Delbonis in a match that was completed on Sunday after being halted by rain at 2-2 in the second set on Saturday.
+“It’s been a long time since I have been interrupted at night and have to come back the next day,” said Federer.

-Federer staved off a set point in the tiebreak to beat Delbonis 6-3 7-6(6).
+“In the night-time, the ball is much more deader.
+The surface doesn’t react so much.”

 Frenchman Gael Monfils survived a match point before beating big-serving American John Isner 6-7(5) 7-6(3) 7-5 in a contest that had only one break.